vdhamer/Photo-Club-Hub/.github/README.md

 If a photographer is associated with keywords by multiple clubs, the lists are combined.
     - `idString` only serves to identify a keyword.
 Preferably use the English version of the keyword - but a text like "Keyword #123" will also work.
     - `localizations` is a list of translations of the keyword into one or more languages.
         - `language` contains the isoCode (typically 2 letters) for the language.
-It can also use the 3 letter version if no 2 letter code exists.
+Use the 3 letter version only for uncommon languages for which no 2 letter code exists.
 The codes must match the standard [ISO 639 list](https://www.loc.gov/standards/iso639-2/php/English_list.php) as maintained by the US Library of Congress.
 It is important to use the correct values, because `isoCode` is compared to the preference codes provided by iOS.
 Example: "DE" is "German".
-        - `localizedString`
+        - `localizedString` contains the translation of the keyword into the indicated language.
+If possible provide translations for all languages the app supports (EN and NL).
+Additional translations are fine, and will be used where appropriate.
-- `languages`
+- `languages` lists the meaning of the various language codes
-    - `isoCode`
+    - `isoCode` is the 2 or 3 letter code for the language.
+Use 3 letter codes only when no 2 letter code exists.
     - `languageNameEN`
     - `languageNameLocal`
 </details></ul>